vinceau/coffee/README.md

-### Coffee
+# Coffee ☕️

 A simple [Amphetamine](https://apps.apple.com/us/app/amphetamine/id937984704?mt=12) / Caffeinate alternative written in Python.

-This app simulates mouse movement very subtly (by 1px), once two minutes, preventing the computer from sleeping.
+This app simulates activity by moving the mouse ever so subtly (by 1px), once every two minutes, thus preventing the computer from sleeping.

 ### Pre-requisites